jshint/node-jshint/README.md

 ## Ignoring Files and Directories

-If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over (see root directory for example).
+If there is a .jshintignore file in the current working directory, then any directories or files will be skipped over.

-Note: Pattern matching uses fnmatch (with the FNM_PATHNAME & FNM_CASEFOLD flags - https://github.com/isaacs/node-glob/blob/master/README.md)
+Note: Pattern matching uses fnmatch, with the FNM_PATHNAME & FNM_CASEFOLD [flags](https://github.com/isaacs/node-glob/blob/master/README.md).
+When there is no match, it performs a left side match (when no forward slashes present and path is a directory).

 ## Installing dependencies for development